It is the measure of the degree of relationship between the variables, i.e. the degree of their relatedness. It varies from +1 to -1.

 The Carl Pearson’s coefficient of variation is defined as follows.

 Where x and y are two variables.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Correlation.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Correlation.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content